-A Parents Guide to ...
+Parent Guide to the . . .

-Identification, Placement and Review Committee
+Identification, Placement and Review Committee (IPRC)

 Ontario's Education Act requires school boards to provide special education programs and services for children who need them.

 School Boards are required to establish Identification, Placement, and Review Committees (IPRCs) in order to identify those students who need special education programs and services.
 These committees must have at least three people, one of whom must be a school principal or a Board supervisory officer.
 IPRCs follow a formal process governed by provincial law (Regulation 181/98).